gedw99/gio-proposals/db/README.md

 - CLI, GUI, REPL tooling is then possibe to be build around it.
   - This would ignore your golang types, but instead show you the raw data in the DB and File store.

+## Search

-- Bleve based indexing.
-You could also have poweful facet search by sniffing mutations.
+Bleve based indexing.

+You could also have powerful facet search by sniffing mutations.

-  - If the Server is doing the indexing, it can send you index updates to then store locally.
+If the Server is doing the indexing, it can send you index updates to then store locally.
 The scorch API could then target the UnifiedDB interface.

-  - Getting the bleve store running inside wasm is also possible.
+Getting the bleve store running inside wasm is also possible.
 Thats just a matter of targeting the Segment API.
-See the [Search](../Search) Folder however...

 ## Example Flow sequences